-I knew that the massive hens would be dismantled and pickled posthaste after the show.
+I knew that the massive hens would be dismantled to make pickled hen of the woods after the show.
 But the other two, both about the size of small watermelons, were so nice looking in their natural shape that I thought: What if I cooked them in big clusters, like a vegetarian steak?

 The roasted treatment was great, but even more special was how it preserved the natural shape of the hens.

 The other part of the recipe is the simple sauce made from anchovies, garlic, lemon and wine.
-It is a bit of a riff on a sauce I used to make as a garnish for a tenderloin (the most tasteless cut of beef) when I first started cooking at Il Vesco Vino in St. Paul, back when it was located in the Victorian mansion on Selby Ave, which now houses a chocolate shop.
+It's a riff on a sauce I used to make as a garnish for a tenderloin at an Italian restaurant.

 The sauce could be a post in itself.
 It's rich and intense.
 When you serve it on the side it makes the hens seem like a grand roast; a centerpiece for a fall meal.

-- Unsalted butter, as needed for basting (optional)
+- 3 tablespoon Unsalted butter as needed for basting (optional)

 - Preheat the oven to 375.

-- Cut the stem up until it is pure white, then inspect the rest of the leaves and folds for snails, spiders, and anything else creepy crawly that would scare your girlfriend or family.
+- Cut the stem up until it is pure white, then inspect the rest of the leaves and folds for snails, spiders, and anything else.
 Dip the hen in cold water quickly and give it a good shake, this will help to dislodge debris.
-If your hen has been in the fridge for a while, is getting dry, or was picked after a rainstorm, it may need a gentle scrubbing with a damp cloth and rinsing in the water.

 - Gently separate the hen of the woods into 1lb clumps, these will be your "steaks".

-- When cooked through, the entire mushroom should be wilted and hot throughout when pierced with a knife.
+- When cooked through, the entire mushroom should be wilted and hot throughout.
 When you're sure they're done, place the pan back on the burner, and baste the hens with the remaining herbs and butter, turning over to continue caramelizing all of the sides evenly if needed.
-Using a pair of tongs, remove the hen steaks to a board with a paper towel to drain, then serve immediately, with a carving knife and the anchovy sauce.